shoumitro-cse/django_microservice/README.md

-## Business Microservice
+## User Business Microservice
-A user and business microservice application have been built using Python, JWT Token, Rabbitmq, Django, Django rest framework, and drf_spectacular package for API docs. where the user_auth application can do to handle new user register and can manage permission for different service of business application.
+A user_auth and business microservice application have been built using Python, JWT Token, Rabbitmq, Django, Django rest framework, and drf_spectacular package for API docs. where the user_auth application can do to handle new user register and can manage permission for different service of business application.